Create a virtual network (classic) by using the Azure portal

-To create a classic VNet based on the scenario above, follow the steps below.
+To create a classic VNet based on the preceding scenario, follow these steps.

-Click NEW > Networking > Virtual network, notice that the Select a deployment model list already shows Classic, and then click Create, as seen in the figure below.
+Click Create a resource > Networking > Virtual network.
+Notice that the Select a deployment model list already shows Classic.
+3. Click Create as shown in the following figure.

-On the Virtual network blade, type the Name of the VNet, and then click Address space.
+On the Virtual network pane, type the Name of the VNet, and then click Address space.
 Configure your address space settings for the VNet and its first subnet, then click OK.
-The figure below shows the CIDR block settings for our scenario.
+The following figure shows the CIDR block settings for our scenario.

-Click Create and notice the tile named Creating Virtual network as shown in the figure below.
+Click Create and notice the tile named Creating Virtual network as shown in the following figure.

-Wait for the VNet to be created, and when you see the tile below, click it to add more subnets.
+Wait for the VNet to be created, and when you see the tile, click it to add more subnets.

-You should see the Configuration for your VNet as shown below.
+You should see the Configuration for your VNet as shown.

 Click Subnets > Add, then type a Name and specify an Address range (CIDR block) for your subnet, and then click OK.
-The figure below shows the settings for our current scenario.
+The following figure shows the settings for our current scenario.